AstrorEnales/blender_magicavoxel/README.md

 the version info.

 ## 🔧 Installation

+Starting with Blender 4.2, the addon can be installed directly inside Blender from the new extensions platform!

 A detailed description of how to install addons in Blender can be found in the [Blender documentation for installing addons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#rd-party-add-ons)